 It will be much better, for both you and your future furry friend, if you put more time and thought into your decision.
 Some things to consider could be your current living situation – do you live in a house with a yard or an apartment?
 If you get a dog, will you be able to let it outside to use the bathroom?
 Who will let your dog out when you’re away?
 Do you travel a lot?
 Another thing to note about these lovable rescue animals is that you might not know what the breed is, and that is okay!

 - Be Prepared for the Costs of a Pet

 There are a lot of initial costs that can catch some new animal owners by surprise.
 Both dogs and cats require a lot of care, which can add up very quickly.
 For example, microchipping your pet is always smart, and you should be prepared for regular and emergency veterinary visits.
-Bedding for your new family member is a common expense, and you will also need a collar or harness, toys, grooming, the list goes on and on.
+Bedding for your new family member is a common expense, and you will also need a leather dog collar and leash set, harness, toys, grooming, the list goes on and on.

 It is also so important to get your rescue pet spayed or neutered.
 The awful truth is that millions of cats and dogs are put to sleep every year because there are simply not enough homes for them, and nobody wants to adopt them.
 The only way to prevent the unnecessary killing of these animals is by doing your part in ensuring that you won’t contribute to the number of unwanted kittens or puppies being born.

 - Your New Pet Will be Scared